-Ulcerative Colitis 1
+Crohn's Disease Ulcerative Colitis Crohn's Disease is inflammation anywhere in the gut, from your mouth to your anus.
+The most common parts affected are the terminal part of the small intestine and the large intestine.
 Ulcerative Colitis is inflammation and ulcers in the large intestine.
 It can be anywhere from your colon to your anus.
+All layers of the gut can be inflamed.
 Only the inner lining is inflamed.

-If your doctor says you have Indeterminate Colitis, it has not been determined whether you have CD or UC.3 large intestine/colon small intestine
+If your doctor says you have Indeterminate Colitis, it has not been determined whether you have CD or UC.